William E. Chandler: Greely polar expedition rescue (1884)

 On September 1, 1883, with no relief in sight, Greely and his party left the safety of Fort Conger on small boats, over rough ice-capped waters, and made a permanent base, Camp Clay, at Cape Sabine, on Pim Island, off the eastern shores of the Johan Peninsula, Ellesmere Island, where rations had been placed by the British a few years earlier.
 However, an attempt by two of Greely's men failed to retrieve the vital food cache over a long distance.
 Without food or game, the men began to slowly starve to death.
 On December 17, 1883, President Arthur established a joint Army-Navy commission to make recommendations to Secretary of War Lincoln and Secretary of Navy Chandler on how to rescue the Greely party.
 Secretary Lincoln had no interest in participating in the Greely rescue.
 Chandler, however, was determined to accomplish a successful rescue of Greely and to restore the honor of the U.S. Navy.
 Chandler assigned Commander Winfield Schley to command the 1884 Greely Relief Mission.
 Chandler spared no expense in the rescue effort and had purchased one of the finest sealers afloat, the USS Bear, from Scottish owner Walter Grieve, for $100,000.
 This was done without authority, prior to the passage of the Greely relief bill.

 Chandler vigorously demanded that all of his subordinates in the Naval Department be committed to the relief of the Greely expedition and he drew support from Navy officers.
-On July 17, 1884, aftescuing the Greely party, Schey arrived at Saint John's, New Foundland and telegraphed to Chandler that the rescue operation was successful.
-Of the seven rescued, Joseph Elison died on July 8th following multiple amputations.
-Evidence suggested that the men had survived through cannibalism.
+On July 17, 1884, after rescuing the Greely party, Schley arrived at Saint John's, New Foundland and telegraphed to Chandler that the rescue operation was successful.
+Of the seven rescued, Joseph Elison died on July 8 following multiple amputations.
+Evidence suggested that the men had survived through cannibalism, which they denied.